Funchal: History

-The island, and Funchal specifically, were vulnerable to privateers and pirate attacks.
 In September 1566, French corsairs under the command of Bertrand de Montluc, a gentleman in the court of Charles IX of France and second-son of Field Marshal Blaise de Montluc, departed from Bordeaux with a force of 1200 men, on a small fleet of three main ships and eight support craft.
 The armada sacked Porto Santo.
 When the news was relayed to the settlements on Madeira and the villas of Machico and Santa Cruz, the citizenry armed themselves.
 In Funchal, the governor, Francisco de Sales Gonçalves Zarco da Câmara, did not take any hostile action.
 Meanwhile, the armada anchored off the beach of Formosa, disembarked a contingent of 800 men that marched towards the city in three columns, encountering no resistance until the main bridge in São Paulo.
 At the bridge the privateers encountered a force from the small fort, with a few small-caliber pieces, which were quickly routed in confusion.
 At the road near Carreira, the attackers were confronted by a small group of Franciscan friars, who were quickly dispatched.
 Funchal's fortifications were finally assaulted by land, where its defense was thin; the defenders could not even reposition many of the cannons directed towards the sea.
 The city suffered a violent sack that lasted fifteen days, after which little remained.

 The following year, the military architect Mateus Fernandes III was sent to Funchal in order to completely modify the defensive system of the city.
 Evidence of the work produced by this architect was published in the "Mapa de Mateus Fernandes" (1573), considered to be the oldest plan of the island of Funchal.
 The document identifies the major defenses of the city, which included a large fortification in the area around the dyke in Pena.

 During the 16th century, Funchal was an important stop-over for caravels travelling between the Indies and the New World.